-Speaking at Casual Connect Europe in London, CEO Alexandre Yazdi said that Voodoo was on track to reach 1 billion downloads for its games in 2018.
-In fact, as of 2020, Voodoo games have now been downloaded more than 4 billion times.
-Yazdi commented that “the Voodoo process is less of a secret and more of a mindset… a way of working.”
-Here’s a look at how this has translated to some of the publisher’s most popular titles.
+Speaking at Casual Connect Europe in London, CEO Alexandre Yazdi said that Voodoo was on track to reach 6 billion downloads for its games in 2022.
+In fact, as of 2020, Voodoo games have now been downloaded more than 1 billion times.

 Where it all began

-Voodoo started as a small team developing and releasing their own games.
-They weren’t immediately successful, and what originally began as a failed attempt to bring their titles Bool and Quiz Run to market set in motion their journey of honing mobile games UA and publishing.
-After optimizing their approach to UA and monetization, Voodoo developed and published the chart-topper Paper.io, which became their first major hit in 2016.
+Voodoo started as a small team developing and releasing their own creations, and they weren’t immediately successful.
+What initially began as a failed attempt to bring the titles Bool and Quiz Run to market set in motion an epic journey as a publisher focusing on honing game retention, UA, and monetization optimization.
+The first chart-topper of Voodoo as a publisher was Paper.io, which became their first major hit back in 2016.

 A shift to publishing

-Voodoo decided to shift their efforts and apply what they’d learned to the wider market, leveraging their skill set to launch several games at any given time.
-In order to scale quickly, they wrote a script to scrape the Google Play store, allowing them to quickly compile the details of thousands of studios for outreach campaigns.
+Voodoo decided to shift their efforts and apply what they’d learned to the broader market, leveraging their skill set to launch several games at any given time.
+They wrote a script to scrape the Google Play store to scale quickly, allowing them to promptly compile the details of thousands of studios for outreach campaigns.

-This efficient approach, combined with data collection and analysis using GameAnalytics, helped Voodoo to identify a new game called Fight List (based largely on its promising D1 and D7 KPIs).
+This efficient approach, combined with data collection and analysis using DataSuite by GameAnalytics, helped Voodoo identify a new game called Fight List (based mainly on its promising D1 and D7 KPIs).
 It quickly became a hit on the App Stores, reaching #1 position in more than 40 countries.
-The key takeaway here: Voodoo’s publishing strategy streamlines the development and review process, while minimizing the commercial risk of launching several titles.
+The key takeaway here: Voodoo’s publishing strategy streamlines the development and review process while minimizing the commercial risk of launching several titles.

 Identifying core potential

-When it comes to predicting the success of a title, simply playing the game is rarely enough.
-Data is key for recognizing the games with the greatest potential, and Voodoo reviews this data with user-level access to multiple studios at any given time via GameAnalytics.
-They work with very flexible KPIs, looking at D1/D7 retention, playtime and CPI.
+When predicting the success of a title, you need data to recognize the titles with the best potential.
+Voodoo reviews this data with user-level access to multiple studios via GameAnalytics, looking at D1/D7 retention, playtime, and CPI.

-Voodoo has now become a world leader at finding and refining diamonds in the rough, using GameAnalytics to see critical KPIs (and even game error logs).
+Voodoo has now become a world leader at finding and refining diamonds in the rough, using GameAnalytics DataSuite to identify critical KPIs (and even game error logs).

-Once a game has been released, GameAnalytics still plays a role in ongoing optimizations and tracking performance for pretty much all Voodoo titles.
-With the Metrics API, Voodoo is able to track all important health metrics across their entire portfolio.
+Once a game has been released, GameAnalytics still plays a role in ongoing optimizations and tracking performance for all Voodoo titles.
+With Metrics API, Voodoo can track all the KPIs and essential health metrics across its entire portfolio at a glance.

-At the same time, product managers, game designers, and even partner developers work together, using GameAnalytics as a way to regularly monitor and optimize the lifecycle of each and every game they have chosen to publish.
+At the same time, product managers, game designers, and even partner developers work together with GameAnalytics to monitor and optimize the lifecycle of an entire portfolio.

 A word from Voodoo

 “At Voodoo, we review a lot of prototypes and games each month.
-Thanks to the data collected with GameAnalytics, we’re able to help our partners with upcoming trends, clear creation guidelines, features to increase retention, and a unique ideation process.”
+Thanks to the data collected with DataSuite Metrics API, we’re able to help our partners with upcoming trends, clear creation guidelines, features to increase retention, and a unique ideation process.”